 Medical Guardian is a well-known leader in the alert system industry.
-We’ve researched their products over the years, and we’re big fans of their features, customer service, and overall ease of use.
-But in our most recent round of testing, we really want to dig into the packages, options, and pricing of Medical Guardian.
+We’ve researched their products over the years, and in our most recent review of Medical Guardian we highlighted their high-level features, exceptional customer service, and overall ease of use.
+But today we really want to dig into the packages, options, and pricing of Medical Guardian.
 We wanted to see if it’s actually worth the investment for you or your loved one.

 We’re going to break it down to help you make a wise decision.
 After all, buying an alert system is a big deal — and it’s important to get the right one that makes sense for your budget and lifestyle.
 You’ll see that Medical Guardian is slightly more expensive than its competitors, but there are ways to make it worth it.
 At any rate, we think you’ll benefit greatly from this guide.
 So let’s jump right in.